Bitcoin Myths · #6 of 20

 Bitcoin’s divisibility does three practical things for anyone just getting started.

 It removes the price barrier.
 You don’t have to buy a whole Bitcoin to get started.
 You can buy $5 worth, $25 worth, $100 worth.
-Whatever you are comfortable with today.
+Whatever you’re comfortable with today.
 You receive the equivalent number of satoshis.
-There is no minimum below which Bitcoin stops working for you.
+There’s no minimum below which Bitcoin stops working for you.

 It makes dollar-cost averaging practical.
 Dollar-cost averaging (DCA) means buying a fixed dollar amount at regular intervals regardless of price.
 Say $25 every week.
 Some weeks you buy more sats, some weeks fewer.
 Over time, your average cost smooths out the peaks and drops.
 Many long-term holders use this approach.
 Bitcoin’s divisibility is what makes it workable at any budget.

 It gives you real stakes while you learn.
-There is no substitute for holding actual Bitcoin when you are learning how wallets, transactions, and network fees work.
+There’s no substitute for holding actual Bitcoin when you’re learning how wallets, transactions, and network fees work.
 Starting with a small amount means real consequences without catastrophic risk.
 For most people, holding a little Bitcoin teaches more than months of reading alone.

-Bitcoin has a fixed supply of 21 million coins.
+Bitcoin has a fixed supply of 21 million bitcoin.
 Divided into 100 million satoshis each, the global economy has 2.1 quadrillion satoshis to work with.
-Scarcity and accessibility are not opposites in this design.
-They are the same property.
+Scarcity and accessibility are not opposites here.
+They come from the same fact, that a strictly capped supply is cut into units small enough for anyone to own a piece.

 Getting your first sats

-4. Consider self-custody as your stack grows.
-Once you are comfortable, moving your Bitcoin to a wallet where you control the private keys is worth understanding.
-“Not your keys, not your coins” is a maxim that earns its reputation.
+- Consider self-custody as your stack grows.
+Once you’re comfortable, moving your Bitcoin to a wallet where you control your own private keys is worth understanding.

 Software wallets (Exodus, BlueWallet, Sparrow) are apps on your phone or desktop.
-Easier to set up and use, well-suited for smaller amounts and everyday transactions.
-The tradeoff: a compromised device can compromise your Bitcoin.
+They’re easy to set up and well-suited to smaller amounts and everyday spending.
+The tradeoff is that a compromised device can put your Bitcoin at risk.

 Prefer a visual?